top of page

 Don Poggensee is a very talented photographer who enjoys every chance he can to live out his passion.
 He has been coming to the seminar year after year offering programs and using his talent by photographing this event.
 Don will offer two programs: Prairie Photography and Digital Images.
 His sessions will include an introduction in how to capture the best photo in the field, setting up a photo shoot, selecting a subject, lighting, and best composition.
 Checking exposure and knowing your camera settings will help you capture that great image!
 (Note: Please bring your own camera to this session.)

 Dr. Tom Rosburg is an expert in the field of biology and professor at Drake University.
 Nature Scavenger Hunt for Kids - This is a hands-on, fun-filled activity for kids ages 5 to 12.
 We will take nets and bottles to nearby areas to look for natural treasures and collect or observe items on a nature checklist.
 Parents are welcome to join us.
 Prairie Flora of the Loess Hills - This session will explore the prairie ridges and slopes in the Sylvan Runkel State Preserve to find and identify plants, provide identification tips, and discuss their biology and ecology.
 At least 125 plant species in the Preserve are native to the prairie communities on the Preserve.
 We’ll make an effort to find 100 of those prairie species.
 It will be a moderate to long hike, but we go pretty slow.
+Making Friends with Sedges - Sedges (Carex) are the most diverse group of plants in Iowa and North America, and one of the most important ecologically.
+There are about 120 sedges species in Iowa that inhabit every kind of ecosystem from very dry sand prairie and rocky outcrops to very wet bogs and fens.
+This field trip will challenge participants to learn identification skills for some of the forest sedges that we can find.
+Sedge ecology will also be discussed.
+By the end of the hike, participants should be able to amaze their friends by easily identifying ten sedge species.

 Kari Sandage is a Woodbury County Conservation Naturalist at the Dorothy Pecaut Nature Center in Sioux City, IA.
 Insect Safari - During this interactive family program, we will learn all about bugs and why they are important.
 We will also go on an “Insect Safari” where we will walk and look for bugs.
 Nets and bug carriers will be provided so that kids can catch, study, and release the critters we find.